WSCPnP-MD/ntuwsc/README.md

 	}
 ```
 7. Voila!
 Make sure to put all dependencies in their respective folders.
 By convention, Images will go to the `assets/img/` folder,  while CSS and JS files will go to the `/css` and `/js` folders respectively.
 You may notice that the `/assets` folder has the `./css` and `./js` folders too, but by convention in external projects, they are used to place external dependencies such as `bootstrap` or `fontawesome` or `owlCarousel`.
+8. Oh.
+Remember to update the mapping above if you create a new template.